-Franc Forstnerič received B.S. degree from University of Ljubljana (1980) and Ph.D. degree from University of Washington in Seattle (1985).
+Franc Forstnerič received his B.S. degree from University of Ljubljana (1980) and Ph.D. degree from University of Washington in Seattle (1985).
 He has been a Professor of Mathematics at the University of Ljubljana since 1997.
 During 1991-2000 he held a professor position at University of Wisconsin in Madison, USA.
 His research focuses on complex analysis, complex geometry, and the theory of minimal surfaces.
 He is the author of 121 scientific papers and of a research monograph published by Springer-Verlag (2011 and 2017).
-He received Fulbright and Sloan scholarships, Vilas fellowship (UW-Madison, 1998-2000), a prize of the Republic of Slovenia (1988), and the Stefan Bergman Prize (2019).
-He is a member of Slovenian Academy of Sciences and Arts since 1999.
+He received Fulbright and Sloan scholarships, a Vilas fellowship (UW-Madison, 1998-2000), a prize of the Republic of Slovenia (1988), and the Stefan Bergman Prize (2019).
+He is a member of the Slovenian Academy of Sciences and Arts since 1999.

 Franc Forstnerič works in the fields of complex analysis, complex geometry, and minimal surfaces.
 His early work focused on proper holomorphic maps and their boundary regularity.
 He showed that every bounded strongly pseudoconvex domain in a Stein manifold embeds properly holomorphically into the unit ball of CN for sufficiently big N; however, the map cannot be analytic up to the boundary in general even if the domain has real analytic boundary.
 He proved several rigidity and holomorphic extension theorems for such maps.
 One of his best known results is that every proper holomorphic map between a pair of balls, which is sufficiently smooth up to the boundary near a boundary point, is a rational map.
 His studies of group invariance properties of such maps marked the beginning of a major theory subsequently developed by J.-P. D’Angelo and collaborators.
 His early work also brought notable contributions to the Riemann-Hilbert boundary value problem with applications to polynomial hulls.